nielstanis/NDCPorto2023-supply/Setup.md

 A side from having your favorite .NET IDE installed and access to GitHub please look into getting the following tools installed on your machine.

-If you're using Visual Studio Code it's also possible to install the Remote SSH extenstion and reach out to me (via https://ndcporto.slack.com/archives/D05V4JQ7M24) to get credentials for a server that you can connect to that has all tools needed installed.

 # Cosign

 Find the installation guide on different ways of installing here: https://docs.sigstore.dev/system_config/installation/